 Graduate Program Overview

 Graduate school is a reality for more and more workers these days.
 Some say that a graduate degree today is worth what a bachelor's degree was worth in previous generations.
-Therefore, you should start thinking about graduate school as soon as possible.
+Therefore, you should start thinking about graduate school and a master's degree as soon as possible.
 In fact, it would be a good idea to tailor your undergrad work to suit your longer-term goals in grad school.

 From the first day in your first class of undergrad work, focus on attaining the best grades possible.
 Your GPA will be a major determining factor in which graduate program accepts you.
 You should also look at what courses grad programs look for so that your transcripts are immediately accepted by the admissions staff.
 It's also important to start building contacts both at school and in the field so that you will have a selection of people to solicit for letters of recommendation.